CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

         sys.exit(1)
 ```

-As shown in the comments recieves the path where the file is stored in the computer and returns a data structure form the typing library.
+As shown in the comments recieves the path where the file is stored in the computer and returns a data structure from the typing library.
 Next we pass the data from the number sheet we want to work with.

 ### 5.2.2 **get_sheet_data**
 Once again, libraries reduce the amount of work.
 Also don't forget to add error handling as well comments for developers, making the code as next: